 Domestic violence stories like these illustrate a point.
 If you are being abused or know someone that is in this situation, you need to know there is a way out.

-For many women it comes from facilities such as the shelter mentioned above because abusers will isolate a woman from anyone and everyone she has ever known.
+For many individuals, the way out comes from facilities such as the shelter mentioned above because abusers will isolate a woman from anyone and everyone she has ever known.
 Family and friends will be excluded from a victim's life so that his or her abuser has free reign to control their every move.
 Some families only find out about long-term abuse after a person has escaped.